djlucas/WLAN-Scanner/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.

+**Note**: This project uses PyQt5, which requires GPL v3 licensing for non-commercial applications under Qt's licensing terms.